GuillaumeMorini/TP-Kubernetes/README.md

 ## Thank you

-Do not forget to send me one report per student with details of the created files, and explanations of your choices.
+Do not forget to send me one report per group of student with details of the created files, and explanations of your choices.
 Please send the report through email or Teams private message.